 The first step is to meet with an experienced bankruptcy attorney.
 You will want to discuss your financial situation in detail and present your concerns about losing your IP.
 The attorney will be able to explain in detail how filing for bankruptcy under Chapter 7, 11, or 13 will affect all of your assets.
 Be sure to do your research to help you make an informed decision.

-Contact our office today to schedule a free consultation.
+Contact our office today to Schedule your free phone consultation.
 We will listen to your specific situation in detail and provide information about the options that will work best for you.